pmem/ndctl/collab/index.md

 ## QEMU
 * Cleanup sets upstream
-* mst has QTG queued up
+* mst has QTG in the backlog
   * backlog of PCI bits
   * switch serial number on upstream port
   * multi-HDM decoders